Territorial Road (Michigan)

-Territorial Road was the first main road through Michigan, from Detroit to Chicago, Illinois.
+Territorial Road was the first main road through Michigan, from Detroit to Chicago.
 In the 19th century, it led people from the Eastern United States through Michigan Territory.
 It was also called the Chicago Road.

 Route

 Starting at Michigan Avenue (modern-day US Highway 12) in downtown Detroit, it generally parallels the present-day Interstate 94.
 The 200 mile route runs from Detroit to Ann Arbor, Albion, Marshall, Battle Creek, Paw Paw, and Benton Harbor.
 In some areas, it is still known as Territorial Road, like Calhoun County.

 Background

 Generally, Michigan's main highways followed trails used by Native Americans for centuries to travel between their villages and hunting and fishing grounds.
 Native Americans are believed to have lived in Michigan since 11,000 BC.
 The trails were narrow paths, about 12 to 18 in wide, located on high, dry ground along streams and watersheds.
 Native Americans used dog sleds to move their cargo, a tradition that was followed in Michigan's territorial days, when dogs pulled sleds with mail and cargo on the trails.

-The St. Joseph Indian Trail connected with the Great Trail, from Chesapeake Bay on the Atlantic Seaboard to the Mississippi River and the Plains States to the west.
-The Great Trail connected with Michigan trails from Toledo to Detroit, and up to Lake Huron.

 The trails were used by fur traders, explorers, and missionaries to travel into the frontier.
 The roads were improved and widened for pack horses and settlers.
 Initially, branches and bushes were cleared, making the trails two to three feet wide to allow room for pack horses.
 Then, the trails were further widened for oxen-drawn wagons.
 Federal funds were appropriated to improve the roads, which involved cutting down trees and filling in swampy and low areas.
 Traveling by wagon was slow, particularly after the roads developed ruts.
 Later improvements were gravel and then paved roads.